semereab-merry/42-ft_printf/README.md

 ## Usage

 To use ft_printf, you can include the provided library in your C code and use it to format and print text to the console.
 You can find example code and usage in the project documentation.

+<br></br>

+## About Ecole 42

+Ecole 42 is a coding school that fosters peer-to-peer learning, promoting collaboration and hands-on experience.
+The ft_printf project is one of the many coding challenges students encounter at Ecole 42.